Battle of the Teutoburg Forest (9 CE) was a huge defeat of the Roman army in Germany. All three Roman legions and all other troops fell in the fight.

 During one of the later Germanic campaigns, the Romans ventured into distant lands inhabited by numerous tribes of Cheruscians and Tempters.
 Legionaries brutally treated the conquered population by committing many rapes and plundering.
 This led to the armed uprising of Germanic tribes, which began to concentrate in the area of the forested hill Riesekalkberg in the hill range of the Teutoburg Forest.

-When news reached the Augustaabout problems with the romanization of conquered territories, he decided to send a provincial governor to suppress the rebellion of the provincial governor Publius Quinktylius Varus, an experienced soldier who became famous for choking the Judaic uprising in 4 BCE.
+When news reached the Augustus about problems with the romanization of conquered territories, he decided to send a provincial governor to suppress the rebellion of the provincial governor Publius Quinctilius Varus, an experienced soldier who became famous for choking the Judaic uprising in 4 BCE.
 He was, however, definitely a worse administrator.
-He led the Roman administration and judiciary very badly and did not maintain proper discipline and readiness of his troops.
+He led the Roman administration and judiciary very badly and did not maintain the proper discipline and readiness of his troops.

-The forces of Arminiuswere created by warriors from the tribes of: Cherusk, Brukter, Khatt and Marser.
-The total number was around 18,000men
+The forces of Arminiuswere created by warriors from the tribes of: Cherusci, Bructeri, Marsi and Chatti.
+The total number was around 18,000 men.